St. Lucia Airways: History

 During the 1986 arms for hostages scandal, U.S. Marine Corps Col. Oliver North arranged for shipments of Raytheon MIM-23 HAWK antiaircraft missiles to Israel.
 "The CIA's air branch suggested a proprietary which did clandestine work for the agency - St. Lucia Airways."
 The CIA congressional relations man, Clair George, was unavailable, so Duane Clarridge, the Latin America division chief, checked with the acting Deputy Director of Operations, Ed Juchniewicz, who told North that, in addition to its proprietary work, St. Lucia operated as a commercial venture.
 So it was available to anyone for special charter operations.

 "North arranged for St. Lucia to provide two Boeing 707s.
 They were able to carry HAWK antiaircraft missiles to Israel, where the HAWKs were transferred to Israeli planes for transit to Iran.
 North was running the operation through a Swiss bank account, Lake Resources, Inc. (number 386-430-22-1 at Crédit Suisse).
 For coming up with an airline on short notice, North told [Vice Adm.
 John] Poindexter on their interoffice computer, 'Clarridge deserves a medal.'".

 Fleet

-In 1982 the firm operated two aircraft.
+In 1982 the firm operated three aircraft.